Airbnb Alternatives & Competitors: The Definitive Guide

 We needed to find the perfect vacation rental.
 It was a small ask.
 All we needed was a 10-person mansion in Napa Valley for a weekend.
 On short notice.
 Preferably with a hot tub.
 You know, the little things in life.

 We were traveling for a wedding, so our dates were not flexible.
-Hotels and Airbnbs had been booked for weeks, if not months, because of a wine tasting event that weekend.
+Hotels and Airbnbs had been booked for months because of a wine tasting event that we didn’t know about.

 The Problem with Airbnb